 - 4. The Director of Financial Aid will review the Appeal Form, and determine whether the appeal is granted.
 The student will be advised in writing of the decision. - 5.
-Students who have attempted the maximum number of hours allowed for the degree cannot appeal.
+Students who have attempted the maximum number of hours allowed for the degree can appeal.
+Students must submit a copy of their Degree Plan signed by an Academic Advisor.